 My path to becoming a designer was not linear.
 As an undergraduate, I studied fine arts (intaglio printmaking) with a minor in economics.
 After graduation I contemplated entering a management training program with a Wall Street investment firm.
-Luckily, I came to my senses.
-I took a few design classes, enough to get a job as a receptionist/jr designer with a NY design studio.
+Luckily, I came to my senses and after taking a few graphic design classes, I was hired as a receptionist/junior designer with a NY design studio.
 After two more years of evening design classes, I entered the MFA program in graphic design at Yale.

 In the years following, I have worked in a variety of industries including publishing, architecture, retail, food and beverage, cannabis, aviation, and hospitality.
 I continue to be passionate about building brands and, of course, all things visual, spacial, and tactile.